Table of Contents

 Patellar Luxation

-The displacement of the patella can be intermittent, causing the kneecap to move out and snap back into place, resulting in a clicking sound.
-This can lead to pain, inflammation, and eventually, if untreated, degenerative joint disease.
+The patella’s displacement may be intermittent forcing the kneecap to move out and slip back into its place, thereby making a clicking sound.
+This results in inflammation, pain, and resultantly, degenerative joint disease if not treated in time.

 Hip Dysplasia